 - Chapter 10, Organic Chemistry, is an introduction to the characteristics of organic compounds and to the most important organic functional groups.
-The list of common organic functional groups has been expanded in this edition to include amides, and a schematic of a tripeptide is presented to illustrate the importance of amide bonds in the structure of polypeptides and proteins. - In Chapter 11, Alkanes, we introduce the concept of a line-angle formula, which we will continue to use throughout the organic chapters.
-These are easier to draw than the usual condensed structural formulas and are easier to visualize.
-The discussion on the conformation of alkanes has been reduced and instead concentrates on the conformations of cycloalkanes.
-Chemical Connections Box 11C, "The Environmental Impact of Freons," has been extended to include some possible replacements for refrigerant gases and their ozone-depleting potential. - In Chapter 12, Alkenes and Alkynes, we introduce a new, simple way of looking at reaction mechanisms: add a proton, take a proton away, break a bond, and make a bond.
+Seven new problems were added. - In Chapter 11, Alkanes and Cycloalkanes, we introduce the concept of a lineangle formula and continue using them throughout the organic chapters.
+They are easier to draw than the usual condensed structural formulas and are easier to visualize.
+A new box on How To...
+Draw Alternative Chair Conformations of Cyclohexane was added, along with nine new problems. - In Chapter 12, Alkenes and Alkynes, we introduce a new, simple way of looking at reaction mechanisms: add a proton, take a proton away, break a bond and make a bond.
 The purpose of this introduction to reaction mechanisms is to demonstrate to students that chemists are interested not only in what happens in a chemical reaction, but also in how it happens.
-We refined the discussion of these reaction mechanisms in this edition and added a new problem to the end-of-chapter exercise about a compound once used as a flame retardant in polystyrene-foam building insulation and why its use is now prohibited. - Chapter 13, Benzene and Its Derivatives, includes a discussion of phenols and antioxidants.
-A short history of chemistry was added for this edition that discusses structures proposed in the 19th century as alternatives to those proposed by Kekulé.
-We lengthened the discussion on the reactions of phenols to include the oxidation of phenols to quinones, the use of the hydroquinone-to-quinone interconversion in black-andwhite photography, the role of Coenzyme Q (ubiquinone) in the respiratory chain as a carrier of electrons, and the structure of vitamin K and its role in blood clotting.
-A new problem at the end of the chapter challenges students to propose additional alternative structures for $C_6H_6$ consistent with the tetravalence of carbon. - Chapter 14, Alcohols, Ethers, and Thiols, discusses the structures, names, and properties of alcohols first, and then gives a similar treatment to ethers, and finally thiols.
-A new Chemical Connections box, "The Importance of Hydrogen Bonding in Drug-Receptor Interactions," was added, and several new puzzle problems dealing with the interconversion of alcohol and alkenes were added to the end-of-chapter exercises. - In Chapter 15, Chirality: The Handedness of Molecules, the concept of a stereocenter and enantiomerism is slowly introduced, using 2-butanol as a prototype.
+Eight new problems were added to this chapter. - Chapter 13, Benzene and Its Derivatives, includes a discussion of phenols and antioxidants.
+A new Chemical Connections box on DDT and 15 new problems were added. - Chapter 14, Alcohols, Ethers, and Thiols, discusses the structures, names, and properties of alcohols first, and then gives a similar treatment to ethers, and finally thiols.
+Twelve new problems were added. - In Chapter 15, Chirality: The Handedness of Molecules, the concept of a stereocenter and enantiomerism is slowly introduced, using 2-butanol as a prototype.
 We then treat molecules with two or more stereocenters and show how to predict the number of stereoisomers possible for a particular molecule.
 We also explain R,S convention for assigning absolute configuration to a tetrahedral stereocenter.
-The discussion on the structure and stereochemistry of Tamiflu has been expanded, and a problem showing the different odors of the enantiomers of carvone was added.
+Many new problems deal with drug development.

-- In Chapter 16, Amines, we trace the development of new asthma medications from epinephrine, which can be viewed as a historical precursor to albuterol (Proventil). - Chapter 17, Aldehydes and Ketones, has a discussion of NaBH4 as a carbonyl-reducing agent with emphasis on its use as a hydride-transfer reagent.
-We then make the parallel to NADH as a carbonyl-reducing agent and hydride-transfer agent.
-In this edition, the discussion on the mechanism of the acid-catalyzed formation of acetals has been broadened. - Chapter 18, Carboxylic Acids, focuses on the chemistry and physical properties of carboxylic acids.
+- In Chapter 16, Amines, we trace the development of new asthma medications from epinephrine, which can be viewed as a lead drug to albuterol (Proventil). - Chapter 17, Aldehydes and Ketones, has a discussion of NaBH4 as a carbonyl-reducing agent with emphasis on it as a hydride transfer reagent.
+We then make the parallel to NADH as a carbonyl reducing agent and hydride transfer agent.
+A new Chemical Connections box on Warfarin and eight new problems round out this chapter. - Chapter 18, Carboxylic Acids, focuses on the chemistry and physical properties of carboxylic acids.
 There is a brief discussion of trans fatty acids, omega-3 fatty acids, and the significance of their presence in our diets.
-The discussion on carboxylic acids has been expanded to include molecules that contain an aldehyde or ketone group in addition to a carboxyl group. - Chapter 19, Carboxylic Anhydrides, Esters, and Amides, describes the chemistry of these three important functional groups with emphasis on their acid-catalyzed and base-promoted hydrolysis and reactions with amines and alcohols.
-A short presentation was inserted on the structure and nomenclature of lactones and how to recognize them when they are embedded in macromolecules, and two new end-of-chapter problems have been added: Problem 19-48, which illustrates how an insect utilizes a plant-derived chemical as a raw material from which to synthesize a compound that impacts its species survival, and Problem 19-49, which describes polyester polymers that are biodegradable by microbial enzymes by composting.
+Ten new problems, many on pharmacology, complete this chapter. - Chapter 19, Anhydrides, Esters, and Amides, describes the chemistry of these three important functional groups with emphasis on their acid-catalyzed and base-promoted hydrolysis, and reactions with amines and alcohols.
+New summary tables for reactions and ten new problems were added to this chapter.